-- Discovery – Consists of processes that help define the need, vision, scope of the project, and obtain commitment from the customer to continue.
+- Discovery: Processes that help define the need, vision, scope of the project, and obtain commitment from the customer to continue

-- Plan & Monitor – Consists of processes that involve developing a strategy to complete the work, as well as measure the progress and take corrective action as required.
-This occurs throughout the entire process.
+- Plan & Monitor: Processes that involve developing a strategy to complete the work, as well as measure the progress and take corrective action as required (this occurs throughout the entire process)

-- Analyze – This stage is a more detailed level of discovery and consists of processes that involve gathering detailed requirements and analyzing the client’s business needs.
+- Analyze: Processes (a more detailed level of discovery) that involve gathering detailed requirements and analyzing the client’s business needs

-- Build – Involve processes that carry out the tasks identified in the strategy.
+- Build: Processes that carry out the tasks identified in the strategy

-- Stabilize – Consists of a set of processes to ensure a solution meets the client’s requirements and is ready for full deployment to a live production environment.
-This also includes a client’s readiness to use the solution.
+- Stabilize: Processes to ensure a solution meets the client’s requirements and is ready for full deployment to a live production environment—this also includes a client’s readiness to use the solution

 “Acumatica allows us to grow without needing a team of accountants or data entry people,” Black said.
 “It makes our whole business possible.”